 The figures may make tough reading for Saudi authorities, which had hoped Saudisation measures including a SAR300 or SAR400 ($80-107) monthly fee for each foreign worker a private sector company employs would boost recruitment of Saudi nationals.

 More than 277,000 expats left their jobs in the kingdom in the fourth quarter of last year ahead of the measure’s implementation on January 1.

-Foreign staff have also been hit by a SAR100 ($26.66) monthly fee for each of their dependent family members introduced in July last year.
-This and the foreign worker fee on companies is set to increase by SAR100 annually until 2020.
+Foreign workers have also been hit by a SAR100 ($26.66) monthly fee for each of their dependent family members introduced in July last year.
+This and the foreign worker fee on companies are set to increase by SAR100 annually until 2020.

 The new fees and charges have been combined with a wider drive from the labour ministry to decrease Saudi unemployment by barring foreigners from some sectors including car rental offices, gold and jewellery stores, shopping malls and other retail roles.

 The number of Saudi job seekers during the first quarter declined nearly 14,400 from 1.086 million to 1.072 million but was disproportionately female at 899,313.
 The unemployed non-Saudi population rose from 53,210 to 68,543.

 Figures released this month showed the kingdom’s economy returned to growth in Q1 after shrinking for the first time in eight years during 2017.